u24569608/A4DB/README.md

 COS 221 Practical Assignment 4 Northwind Database GUI using Java.

 ### Specifics
-- A connection to the Northwind database using MariaDB is used.
+- This applicaiton provides a GUI interface to connect to a Northwind database using MariaDB.
+You can perform a number of specific functions with the application based on the practical assignment specification.

 ### Using the Application
 To use the application, you need the following: